-Elizabeth Howland, center, shows off the gantry she designed and built to Dean Xavier Costa, left, and SMFA President Christopher Bratton, right.
+Elizabeth Howland, center, shows off the gantry she designed and built to Founding Dean Xavier Costa, left, and SMFA President Christopher Bratton, right.
 Photo by Brooks Canaday.

 For her senior thesis, studio art student Elizabeth Howland wanted to create a stop-motion film that focused on her interpretation of transition and identity.
 But she wasn’t sure she had the tools to make the film she envisioned.